 Mighty Mommy: Lee, Welcome!
 I’m so happy you can join us today.
 When parents think of teaching science to kids, many times we have that stereotypical vision in our minds of the “Mad Scientist” wearing thick glasses and a lab coat hovering over a bunch of bubbling chemicals that are dangerous and unsafe.

-Everyday Einstein: Thanks Cheryl!
+Ask Science: Thanks Cheryl!
 Sometimes we get so caught up with the idea of science like you mentioned (lab coats, clipboards, etc.) that we miss all of the little magic parts of life that make science actually exciting.

 MM: Do you have some suggestions on how to integrate a science lesson into mealtimes?